nosewings/polysemy-optics/README.md

 * `zoomMany` cannot be sensibly implemented this way, so I have left it out.
 * Due to difficulties with higher-order effects, I have not yet found a way to implement the `magnify` functions.

-Additionally, the order of values returned by `glistening` and `glistenings` is swapped, in accordance with Polysemy's convention.